 Why You Should Trust Us

-One of our kitchen experts, Aaron Rice, tackled the off-beat challenge of singling out the best models for kitchen dishes and household chores.
+One of our kitchen experts, Aaron Rice, tackled the off-beat challenge to single out the best models for kitchen dishes and household chores.
 He is devoted to sharing good food and has worked in and around professional kitchens for the better portion of a decade.
 Nowadays, he and his wife co-manage an on-site culinary garden for a fine-dining restaurant in Santa Fe, NM.
 Aaron spends much of his free time cooking and baking at home, and you know what they say: what gets cooked, must be cleaned.

 Our testing process is extensive.
-First, we perform our due diligence of online research, spending hours searching the internet for the most popular and high performing products available.
+First, we perform our due diligence of online research, spending hours searching the internet for the most popular and high-performing products available.
 We pride ourselves on objectivity, purchasing these products at retail value so that we can provide you with honest, comprehensive reviews based on direct comparisons of the best models on the market.
-We draw our conclusions from real-life experience, and back those up with direct and specific tests to scrutinize the pros and cons of each product — and yes, this thorough testing process extends to something as seemingly simple as sponges.
+We draw our conclusions from real-life experience, and back those up with direct and specific tests to scrutinize the pros and cons of each product — and yes, this thorough testing process extends to something as seemingly mundane as sponges.

 Analysis and Test Results

 For most modern households, these products are the workhorse of multi-purpose cleaning.
 From wiping up messes to the chore of daily dishes and on to scrubbing showers, we all find ourselves reaching for one of these squishy tools whenever we need to scrub, soak up, or wipe down.
 To determine the best kitchen and household model, we first identified six key characteristics that make sponges so useful: absorption (including soap retention), durability, scrubbing strength, versatility, and odor & grime build-up.
 We then devoted a week to testing them all side-by-side, analyzing each quality, and ranking them according to these metrics.